jamie120/MS2-Soma-Post-Production-Services/README.md

 * A user may wish to contact the business.
 Therefore a general contact form is available on the contact page.
 * All inputs of the contact form have validation rules, so that a user can't submit the form until all fields are filled out correctly.
 * Once a message is submitted, a modal appears to inform the user the message has successfully submitted.
-The user also receives an email confirming reciept of the message with a copy of the message submitted for reference, this is acheived using the emailjs service.
+The user also receives an email confirming receipt of the message with a copy of the message submitted for reference; this is achieved using the Emailjs service.
-* The email icon in the contact form, can be clicked.
+* The email icon in the contact form can be clicked.
 This will open the users default mail client, to compose an email to contact@somapostproduction.com
-* All three contact icons have a hover effect, englarging the icons by 10% to gain user attention.
+* All three contact icons have a hover effect, enlarging the icons by 10% to gain user attention.

 ## FAQ Page

 * Users can interact with the questions displayed on the screen, to reveal the answers by clicking on the question or the '+' icon.
 * To achieve the expand/collapse effect for all questions with a single function, the HTML elements were given corresponding ID's - Jquery was used to capture a question ID attribute and target the related answer using this information. (assets/js/main.js line 83)
 * The icon changes to a '-' once the answer is expanded, indicating it will collapse the answer if clicked again.
-This was acheived with JQuery - toggleClass() feature.
-The screenreader text also changes from expand to collapse.
+This was achieved with JQuery - toggleClass() feature.
+The screen reader text also changes from expand to collapse.

 ## Service Finder

 * This page offers its users a fully automated service identifier.
 * Content fades in to create a more premium look and feel whilst navigating the questions.
 * Information is displayed according to user responses and actions - the logic is coded with JQuery and JavaScript to hide, display and add HTML elements to/from the page.
 It is also used to toggle CSS classes.
 * A reset button is always available to click.
-This will refresh the page - initialsing the service finder.
+This will refresh the page - initialising the service finder.
 * Prices estimates update automatically and can be recalculated without restarting the service finder process.
-* Once a user reaches the end of the questions - they are presented with a price estimate and a call to action button which will take the user to the relevant services page.
+* Once a user reaches the end of the questions - they are presented with a price estimate and a call to action button that will take the user to the relevant services page.
 * A separate js script was created for the service finder - (assets/js/service-helper.js) - this contains all relevant logic relating the service finder utility.
     * HTML is stored in variables at the beginning of the script.
 This made the code much easier to read and edit if required.